-The Institute for Composer Diversity recommends that, for any genre, a concert or concert season program a minimum of 25-25% works by living composers; 15-25% works by women composers; and 15-25% works by composers from underrepresented racial, ethnic, or cultural heritages.
+The Institute for Composer Diversity recommends that, for any genre, a concert or concert season program a minimum of 25-35% works by living composers; 15-25% works by women composers; and 15-25% works by composers from underrepresented racial, ethnic, or cultural heritages.
 For ensembles that focus primarily on performing contemporary works, we recommend that a concert season program a minimum of 60-80% works by living composers; 35-55% works by women composers, and 35-55% works by composers from underrepresented heritages.
 There should be overlaps between these categories.

 For an orchestral season with 50 works:

 For a wind band season with 24 works:

 6-9 works by living composers